A user wanted to know how to mark messages they had responded to. One method is flagging the items complete.

 To create a field so you can add notes to the messages, you need to create a Text field and enable in-cell editing.
 Use the same steps as above, choosing the Text field type instead.

-The following video tutorial shows how to create a custom field in Outlook 2010 or 2013.
+The following video tutorial shows how to create a custom field in Outlook 2010 and newer.

 Use a Macro to add a Notes Field